I am aware that AT&T have prepaid plans available, I would like to know if I can purchase one without being a U.S resident.

 Still $59 is a pretty steep price though...
 It is highly unlikely that I would need unlimited data.
 Was there options with less data included?

 You can choose T SIM cards.
-They provide less outgoing charges and free incoming in most of the countries, data charges are also very less, and you don’t need to change when you travel to a different country you can use the same number. http://tsim.in/ about 6 years ago
+They provide less outgoing charges and free incoming in most of the countries, data charges are also very less, and you don’t need to change when you travel to a different country you can use the same number. http://tsim.in/ over 6 years ago